urbanrotnik/scinote-api-v1-docs/source/includes/_projects.md

 ```

-This endpoint retrieves a specific project.
+This endpoint retrieves a specific project from a specific team.

 ### HTTP Request